• Ntc

 Summary✨

-The speculations have long remained over the possible phase out of older mobile networks in Nepal.
-You may like to read this post for more on this: 3G vs 2G: Which will go first in Nepal
+The speculations have long remained over the possible phase out of older mobile networks in Nepal. ✔️3G vs 2G: Which will shut down first in Nepal

-With the rapid expansion of 4G, both companies have shared plans to cut down on legacy networks.
+With the rapid expansion of 4G, both Ncell and NT have shared plans to cut down on legacy networks.
 The move will allow Ncell to focus more on 4G expansion and improvement.
-Ncell has already started using 2100 MHz for 4G, so it can increase the resources in 4G, by shutting down 3G in 2100MHz.
+Ncell has already started using 2100 MHz for 4G, so it can increase the resources in 4G by shutting down 3G in 2100MHz.

 Why Ncell 3G shutdown could not complete in 2025?

-Ncell had its plan to turn off 3G completely within last year.
+Ncell had a plan to turn off 3G completely last year.
 They also worked on it in several parts of the country, with careful attention not to impact customer experience.
 Now that the number of modern handsets (4G/5G) is increasing in the network and people are more attached to 4G, the company thought it would be easier to accomplish.
-But considering the possible impact of shutdown to customers and the number of Ncell VoLTE users still not sufficing to the needs, Ncell now took the gradual approach in the 3G sunset.
+But considering the possible impact of the shutdown on customers and the number of Ncell VoLTE users still not meeting the needs, Ncell now takes a gradual approach in the 3G sunset.

-As announced on Magh 22, 2082 (Feb 5, 2026), Ncell has completed the 3G shutdown in three districts: Jhapa, Dhankuta and Tehrathum.
+As announced on Magh 22, 2082 (Feb 5, 2026), Ncell completed the 3G shutdown in Jhapa, Dhankuta, and Tehrathum.
 As per Ncell, as a greater number of users will use modern smartphones (relying on 4G/5G) with higher VoLTE usage, the 3G sunset will ease.
-And in few years’ time, they even have to think of 2G shutdown to 4G sunset as 5G will inevitably be the dominant network providing faster data and efficient voice services.
+And in a few years’ time, they will even have to think of a 2G shutdown to 4G sunset as 5G will inevitably be the dominant network providing faster data and efficient voice services.

 Will you be affected by the 3G network shutdown of Ncell?